gregoryguillou/terraform-api/docs/INSTALL/AWS.md

    startup
 - `listener` the ARN of the listener that is used as a loadbalancer
 - `subnet` the subnet that will host the EC2 instance
+- `images` Is a list of docker container images that should be downloaded with the AMI
 - `vpc` the VPC that will host the EC2 instance and the listener

 ## Test terraform-api on AWS